-3. Other Options
+C. Other Options

-- i) If you would like additional help in controlling Japanese Knotweed on your property, then a professionally trained contractor could be engaged to apply the herbicides for you.
-They will need to have a certificate of competence to apply any professional herbicide products. - ii) If you have large areas or commercial sites infested with Japanese Knotweed you may need to engage a qualified contractor who can draw up and oversee a knotweed management plan in conjunction with Planning, Guernsey Water and the Guernsey Waste Management team, where applicable.
+- If you would like additional help in controlling Japanese Knotweed on your property, then a professionally trained contractor could be engaged to apply the herbicides for you.
+They will need to have a certificate of competence to apply any professional herbicide products or glyphosate-based products. - ii) If you have large areas or commercial sites infested with Japanese Knotweed you may need to engage a qualified contractor who can draw up and oversee a knotweed management plan in conjunction with the Planning Department, Guernsey Water and the Guernsey Waste Management team, where applicable.
 This could involve excavating and sieving the soil to remove most of the rhizomes or there are also techniques for burying the knotweed under barrier materials.
-Plans will have to be site specific to protect any vulnerable areas or sites of special scientific interest and include monitoring and further treatment if required. - iii) Recent Developments: - a) MESHTECH: The use of mesh technology looks interesting especially in areas close to water where herbicides cannot be used.
-The Knotweed is cut back to ground level and a strong metal mesh is secured over the area the mesh is large enough to allow new shoots to grow through but small enough the strangle the knotweed stem as it increases in girth thereby killing it. - b) ROOTWAVE is another promising alternative weed control system based on the use of an electric current to destroy plant tissue.
+Plans will have to be site specific to protect any vulnerable areas or sites of special scientific interest and include monitoring and further treatment if required. - iii) Recent Developments: - a) MESHTECH: The use of mesh technology in areas close to water, where herbicides cannot be used, is an alternative control method.
+The Knotweed is cut back to ground level and a strong metal mesh is secured over the area the mesh is large enough to allow new shoots to grow through but small enough the strangle the knotweed stem as it increases in girth thereby killing it. - b) ROOTWAVE is another alternative weed control system based on the use of an electric current to destroy plant tissue.